Library News & Job Openings2016-12-14T10:11:29-05:00

 • Develop all fund-raising related communications including the following: annual report, case statement and related collateral materials such as brochures and newsletters

-• Maintain the Library’s social media outlets, such as Facebook, twitter, Instagram, etc. with the help of department heads
+• Maintain the Library’s social media outlets, such as Facebook, X, Instagram, and Other relevant social media outlets.

-• Bachelor’s Degree required, preferably in nonprofit development, business, marketing, or communications.
+• Bachelor’s degree required, in nonprofit development, business, marketing, communications, or other related field.

 • Accurate and detail-oriented with the ability to complete work in a timely manner